zakkolar/snip/readme.md

 # Use without node-google-apps-script

 Run `gulp copy-latest` to compile your files to the `./build` directory.
 From here, you can manually copy them to your Google Apps Script project.

+If you aren't making any customizations to the code, you can copy the pre-compiled files from the `dist` folder to your Google Apps Script project without using any command line tools.